A Guide to the Constantia Wine Bus

 You can get on the blue route wine bus to Constantia from a few different stops around the city, and they leave every 20 minutes.

+The route starts at the City Sightseeing office at the V&A Waterfront.
+This is where I usually catch the bus from, usually after grabbing a coffee from the Bootlegger’s inside the Aquarium.
 You can also catch the bus from outside Hotel Sky at the foreshore, the City Sightseeing office on Long Street, or the famous pink Mount Nelson hotel in Gardens.

 What time does the wine bus leave?

-On that note, the last wine bus back to the city leaves from Constantia Nek at 5:25 pm, so you’ll have to leave the wine farms just before that.
-It’s best to finish the day at Beau Constantia.
-The bus can pick you up right outside this wine farm, or it’s just a minute’s walk from Constantia Nek.
+The last bus back to the city leaves from Constantia Nek at 5:25 pm, so you’ll have to leave the wine farms just before that.
+It’s best to finish the day at Beau Constantia, because the bus can pick you up right outside!
+Plus, it’s the prettiest wine farm in Constantia, so it’s nice to save the best views for last.

 I should also add that the Constantia wine valley bus offers extended hours from 16 December – 8 January, which is the busiest time of year in Cape Town.
-The first bus leaves from the Aquarium at 8 am, so that you can get started earlier!
+The first bus leaves from the Aquarium at 8 am, so that you can get started even earlier!

 How long does it take to get to Constantia?